 What we do

 The Managing Director’s Office (MDO) is a cabinet-level office with oversight of the City’s operating departments.
-We make sure that the government works as efficiently as possible and that departments coordinate efforts when their project areas overlap.
+The MDO works in coordination with individual operating departments to implement the Mayor’s vision and deliver efficient, effective, and responsive public services in every neighborhood in Philadelphia.
 We also play a major role in creating new policies and making sure they are enacted successfully.
 Governing a city the size of Philadelphia is complicated and requires an office like ours to make sure all the pieces work together.

 The Managing Director’s Office is organized around five cabinets, each overseeing the departments of specific program areas, including:

 1401 John F. Kennedy Blvd.

 Phone: (215) 686-3480

 Brian Abernathy was appointed Managing Director by Mayor James F. Kenney on January 15, 2019.
 Brian previously served as First Deputy Managing Director since January 2016, overseeing the City’s major operating departments and their day-to-day functions and he has had direct oversight of the City’s public safety functions.
 Abernathy oversaw the City’s preparations for the Democratic National Convention in 2016 and the NFL Draft in 2017.
 He presently oversees the Philadelphia Resilience Project, Mayor Jim Kenney’s response to the opioid crisis.
 He also chairs the Shared Public Spaces working group, which looks at homelessness and public behavior.